 What is British Primary?

-The British Primary educational philosophy is a unique instructional approach created 40 years ago under the direction and leadership of Founding Head Carolyn Hambidge.
+The British Primary educational philosophy is a unique instructional approach created almost 50 years ago under the direction and leadership of Founding Head Carolyn Hambidge.

 This philosophy encompasses the practices of many well-known educators and theorists, best described as constructivists, including Jean Piaget, John Dewey and Lev Vygotsky.